hargoniX/fil-rb/doc/report.typ

    have an acceptable overhead (storing an additional 8 bit field) compared to calling the allocator more often than necessary.

-The most basic operations for any datastructure#note[Grammar:data structure, with a whitespace] are `insert`, `erase` and `contains`.
+The most basic operations for any data structure are `insert`, `erase` and `contains`.
 Defining `contains` for any binary search tree is a very simple recursive function.

 // TODO: do we want to explain how balancing works and how they operate on traversal?
-Insertion is an adaption of #cite(<nipkowFDSA>, form: "prose") to Lean4, which is mostly #cite(<Okasaki1999>, form: "prose") simple, functional approach to balancing.
+Insertion is an adaption of @nipkowFDSA to Lean4, which is mostly the simple, functional approach to balancing demonstrated in @Okasaki1999.

 Deletion is defined by Nipkow with the help of the partial function `split_min`.
 It enables us to find the best-suited subtree to replace the node we want to remove from the tree.
 This is a rather involved routine with lots of control branches.
-Instead, we adapted deletion from the `RBMap` defined in the Lean4 Core Repository @leancorelib to our simpler Tree.
+Instead, we adapt deletion from the `RBMap` defined in the Lean4 Core Repository @leancorelib to our simpler red-black tree.
 They make use of the function `appendTrees`, which is a recursive definition to combine the right-most subtree of the left subtree with the left-most subtree of the right subtree, while also correcting the colors.
-This seemed more straightforward to reason about, so we choose#note(side:left)["chose" instead of "choose" for tense consistency above] to copy that one.
+This seems more straightforward to reason about, so we choose to copy that one.

 == Invariants <invariants>
-A RbTree differentiates itself from a normal binary search tree through two major invariants:
+A red-black tree is a colored extension to a normal binary search tree with two major new invariants:
-#note[It feels a bit weird to say it differentiates itself, we should make clear that these
-invariants hold in addition.]
+#note[I am still not happy with this introduction, but the later note on restructuring probably will impact this sentence as well]

 1. `ChildInv`: Every red node has only black children, where all leaves are considered black.
 2. `HeightInv`: Every path from a given node to any of its leaves goes through the same number of black nodes.

-The combination of those two allows us to prove a logarithmic height upper bound which implies $O(log(n))$ performance characteristica. #note[Implies them for what] Thus our job is to show that the empty RbTree and any operation on a RbTree uphold those invariants.
+The combination of those two allow us to prove a logarithmic height upper bound which implies $O(log(n))$ performance characteristica for `insert`, `erase` and `contains`.
+Thus our job is to show that the empty red-black tree and any operation on a red-black tree uphold those invariants.

-We followed the approach#note(side:left)[Grammar: laid out] layed out by #cite(<nipkowFDSA>, form: "prose"), #note where he introduces two tricks to ideas to prove these invariants.
+We follow the approach laid out by @nipkowFDSA where he introduces two tricks to ideas to prove these invariants.

-First, he describes a weaker child invariant for RbTrees, where only the childs of a node have to preserve the invariant.#note(side:left)[Grammar:children]
+Firstly, he describes a weaker child invariant for red-black trees, where only the children of a node have to preserve the invariant.
 ```lean
 def ChildInv2 (t : Raw α) : Prop :=
   ChildInv (paintColor .black t)
 ```
-Since a lot of the operations paint the root of the tree afterwards black, #note[Grammar] it is easier to show `ChildInv2` and then upgrade it to `ChildInv` when required.
+Since `insert` and `erase` paint the new root of the tree black, it is easier to show `ChildInv2` and then upgrade it to `ChildInv` when required.

 Secondly, Nipkow introduces a sufficient condition for the `HeightInv`: